ofemiashiru/CI_MS4_ASHTECHS/README.md

 #### What links users can and cannot see:

 - All users:
   - Home, Sign In, Register
 - Logged in (non-admin user)
   - Home, Profile, Add Movie, Sign Out
 - Logged in (admin user)
   - Home, Profile, Add Movie, Manage Genres, Sign Out

 - Logged in users can only edit and delete their own reviews and movies.

 ### Database Structure

-Using Lucid chart I created an ERD to show how data will flow and be stored within MongoDB collections.
+Using Lucid chart I created an ERD to show how data will flow and be stored within ElephantSQL for Django.

 ![MovieCrazyClub MongoDB Image](docs/data_models/movie-crazy-club-erd.png)